 This Compensation Discussion and Analysis explains our executive compensation philosophy and objectives, programs and practices and the material elements of 2020 compensation for our named executive officers.
-There is also discussion of the 2021 compensation decisions for our new Interim Chief Executive Officer, our Interim Chief Financial Officer and our former Chief Executive Officer.
+There is also discussion of the 2021 compensation decisions for our new Interim Chief Executive Officer and Interim Chief Financial Officer.
 As discussed in Proposal 3 of this proxy statement, we are conducting our annual advisory vote on executive compensation, or "say-on-pay" vote, that requests approval of the compensation provided to our named executive officers, as described in this subsection titled "-Compensation Discussion and Analysis" and in the tables and accompanying narrative contained below under this section "Executive Compensation."
 Please review our compensation philosophies, the design of our executive compensation programs in the context of this say-on-pay vote.